 - Travel through the remote countryside of Russia's Caucasus Mountains to reach the foot of Europe's highest peak.

-- Climb the mountain virtually by ourselves as we ascend one of the world's Seven Summits as part of a small, independent expedition.
+- Climb a less traveled route on Elbrus as we ascend one of the world's Seven Summits as part of a small, independent expedition.

 - Learn the subtleties and tricks of expedition style climbing as we move our camps higher up the mountain in preparation for a summit bid.